N.B: In the spirit of full transparency, the following Coin Report update on Zilliqa is a Sponsored Post.

 Finally, let’s take a look at Distribution:

-I was very impressed to find that there are 273,176 active addresses on the Zilliqa mainnet.
-This is the highest address count of all coins previously reported on (and is exclusive of addresses on the ERC-20 network, which amount to a further 29,071).
+I was very impressed to find that there are 1,001,663 active addresses on the Zilliqa mainnet (up from 273k).
+This is by far the highest address count of all coins previously reported on.

-Within the top 20 addresses (excluding the team-owned addresses and #1), 5 were inactive over the past 30 days, indicating that a quarter of the largest holders are content with their position sizes.
-Most significantly, 9 of the remaining addresses have been increasing position size over the past 30 days, with only 1 address net distributing during that period.
+Within the top 20 addresses (excluding the team-owned addresses and exchange addresses), 5 were inactive over the past 30 days, indicating that a quarter of the largest holders are content with their position sizes.
+Most significantly, 8 of the remaining addresses have been increasing position size over the past 30 days, with 7 addresses net distributing during that period.

 And that concludes this section on Metric Analysis.
 Onto the Zilliqa Community: